 No matter how small, a home office space can be inspiring.
 Things like a favourite artwork or a pin board with inspiring images or quotes are some of my favourite things to have around me.
 Alternatively a sculpture, an interesting lamp or a favourite scented candle could all work depending on what inspires you.

-In a small space, it’s always a good idea to use wall lights as they don’t take up floor or desk space.
+In a small space, one space-saving option is to use wall lights as they don’t take up floor or desk space.
 If your home office is part of another room then a swing wall light is a great idea as one light can light up different areas.
 For. e.g. if your desk is by your bed, a swing wall light will double up as a bedside light and your desk light.
+Alternatively, if your space isn’t near a wall socket, use a portable light.
+They’re so handy and it means you can have your workspace wherever you want, regardless of electrics!

 choose multitasking furniture

 Whenever space is limited, opting for furniture with more than one use is both practical and space-saving.
-You could opt for a desk which doubles up as a piece of storage.
-Or the desk could be a shelf that’s part of a book shelf or shelving system you already use.
+You could opt for a desk which doubles up as a storage.
+Or the desk could be part of a wall mounted shelving system.
 You could use a dining chair or stool you already have as your desk chair.

 make use of vertical space

-If you need space to store some things, use a shelf or two above your desk.
-This will not only help keep your desktop clutter-free but also making using of vertical space is ideal when floor space is limited.
+If you need space to store some things (and who doesn’t), use a shelf or two or three above your desk.
+This will not only help keep your desktop clutter-free but making using of vertical space is ideal when floor space is limited.

 opt for neutral tones

 Neutral colours are always a winner in my book but in small spaces, they are even more important.
-White, beiges, blacks, greys, nudes and light wood tones will all work to make the space feel calm and clutter-free.
+Neutrals aren’t restricted to just white, beige and grey, but any paint shade that creates a calm home office like blush and muted greens and blues.
+Introducing light wood tones will also work to make the space feel calm and clutter-free.

 These are just some home office ideas for small spaces that will help you make the most of your space no matter how small.